INNOVATIVE TECHNOLOGY MADE SIMPLE

 - Jon Sienkiewicz

-From very first FilmToaster experience, you will understand this camera scanning innovation, (while transforming back to days of the chemistry darkroom) maintains ambience of "FILM" while enabling conversion to digital; no more chalky blown highlights, fuzzy focus, and long scanning times.
+From very first FilmToaster experience, you will understand this camera-scanning innovation, (while transforming back to days of chemistry darkrooms) maintains ambience of "FILM" while enabling conversion to digital; no more chalky blown highlights, fuzzy focus, and long scanning times.
 Instantly, first captures will have gradation smoothness and faithfulness of original film...impossible to duplicate with dedicated or document flatbed scanners.

 Ever tried focusing with a flatbed?
 You can't!!!
-With FilmToaster, you control focusing, cropping, tweaking!
+With your camera connected to FilmToaster, you control focusing, cropping, tweaking!

-In fact, even without FilmToaster, any camera capture of film will probably blow away all other scanners!
+In fact, even without FilmToaster, any camera capture of film will probably blow away most scanners!

 Dubbed "Object of Desire," by highly regarded PDN Magazine: